OrigamiSL/OTETrack/README.md

 **Overlapped Trajectory-Enhanced Visual Tracking**

-Manuscript has been submitted to IEEE TCSVT
+This work has been accepted by IEEE TCSVT

 GitHub maintainer: [Li Shen](https://github.com/OrigamiSL)